 Jokic has another triple-double as Nuggets rally past Kings 130-129

 SACRAMENTO, Calif.
-(AP) — Jamal Murray made a go-ahead jumper with 8.6 seconds remaining and the Denver Nuggets held off the Sacramento Kings 130-129 on Monday night.
+(AP) — Jamal Murray made a go-ahead jumper with 8.6 seconds remaining and the Denver Nuggets rallied past the Sacramento Kings 130-129 on Monday night.

 Nikola Jokic had his NBA-leading 10th triple-double with 20 points, 14 rebounds and 13 assists as the Nuggets ended Sacramento’s three-game winning streak.
 Murray scored 28 points, while Russell Westbrook had 18 points, nine rebounds and 10 assists.